 Writing Your Memoir – Three Months

-Develop your memoir on this online course with expert teaching, tutorials and workshops from bestselling memoirist Cathy Rentzenbrink.
+Develop your memoir on this in-person course with expert teaching, tutorials and workshops from bestselling memoirist Christie Watson.

 We'll offer places to 15 writers whose work shows promise